-Donations of land and money, and the efforts of our volunteers, are critical to our continuing ability to meet these goals.
+Donations of land or money, and the efforts of our volunteers, are critical to our continuing ability to meet these goals.
 You can help KCC!
-Whether it's a donation of land or money, or a gift of your time, we invite your participation!

 Donations of Land - A number of our supporters have donated land that they wish to have protected forever by the KCC.
 The Murphy Wetlands, parcels at Gaff Point, and Marina Spidle's land on Kingsburg Beach are a few examples.
 We would be happy to talk to you about donating land, and about the tax benefits of such a donation.
 The donation of land for conservation is an important and permanent contribution to Kingsburg, Nova Scotia and beyond.